• Skip to primary navigation

 How to Make this Recipe

-• Remove the vanilla bean paste from the inside of the vanilla bean by slicing it open lengthwise and then running the dull side of the knife over the interior of the bean.
-SAVE THE BEAN ITSELF and add it to the dish with the pears along with the vanilla bean paste.
+1. Step 1: Remove the vanilla bean paste from the inside of the vanilla bean by slicing it open lengthwise and then running the dull side of the knife over the interior of the bean.
+SAVE THE BEAN ITSELF and add it to a medium saucepan with the vanilla bean paste, pears, honey and salt.

 Expert Tips